R2Northstar/NorthstarWiki/docs/development/debugging/x64dbg.md

 Debugging Northstar under Linux is not trivial due to the direct dependency on Origin, unless you know your way around wine its recommended to debug on Windows.
 {% endhint %}

-To simplify the use of x64dbg and automate running Origin a community member has created a script https://github.com/R2NorthstarTools/ns-linux-dbg
+To simplify the use of x64dbg and automate running Origin a community member has created a script: [ns-linux-dbg](https://github.com/R2NorthstarTools/ns-linux-dbg)

 To run it simply invoke it: `./nsdbg.py`
 It supports a variety of options as well as vanilla wine and Proton, use the help flag to see all possible options: `./nsdbg.py --help`